 Illustrations can show the changes to Library buildings.
 To view online images of the Library buildings choose the Pictures tab on the catalogue search screen.
 Again, keep in mind the Library's name changes - you may need to search for several of the Library's official names to find relevant images, for example Melbourne Public Library.
 For specific areas of the Library, search using the name of the room or area e.g. Domed Reading Room or La Trobe Library.

 The Library's Illustrations Index is a card index giving references to illustrations in early Victorian newspapers, journals and other published works, mainly for the period 1860 to 1910.
 Check the index under ‘Melbourne.
 Vic.
 Libraries.
 State Library of Victoria'.
-The index is in in the La Trobe Reading Room's Information Centre and can be used between 10am and 6pm.
+The index is in closed storage (near the Arts Collection onsite book storage area), and can be consulted by staff on request.

 The Library's Local History Index gives references to information in newspapers, journals and in-house files about mainly Victorian places, buildings and local institutions, including the Library.

-Many references are now on the online Australiana Index; earlier references are on microfiche held in the La Trobe Reading Room's Information Centre and the Family History & Newspaper Room.
+Many references are now on the online Australiana Index; earlier references are on microfiche held in the Newspaper and Family History Reading Rooms.